ricardoquesada/bluepad32/docs/plat_airlift.md

 **Does Bluepad32 only run on AirLift modules?**

-In general, **Bluepad32** can run on any ESP32 module and it is very easy to adapt it to your own needs.
+**Bluepad32** can run on any ESP32 module and it is very easy to adapt it to your own needs.

 But in particular, **Bluepad32 for AirLift** can be used without custom changes in any module that runs the Nina-fw firmware.